 When to see a doctor

-A severely prolapsed bladder can be uncomfortable.
-It can make emptying your bladder difficult and may lead to bladder infections.
-Make an appointment with your doctor if you have any signs or symptoms that bother you.PreviousNext
+A prolapsed bladder can be uncomfortable, but it is rarely painful.
+It can make emptying your bladder difficult, which may lead to bladder infections.
+Make an appointment with your doctor if you have any signs or symptoms that bother you or impact your daily activities.PreviousNext

 - Pregnancy and vaginal childbirth